yoonhohong/proact/README.md

 hidden state: disease stages
 observable states: ALSFRS_original or ALSFRS_revised scores (item scores or dimension scores)

+can try RNN

 why not total scores?
 dimensionality analysis argues against the use of ALSFRS-R as a single score because the scale lacks unidimensionality.
 https://pubmed.ncbi.nlm.nih.gov/23516308/

 exploratory factor analysis revealed three factors representing the following domains:
 (1) bulbar function;
 (2) fine and gross motor function; and
 (3) respiratory function.

+can try five dimensions as well
+mouth, hands, leg, trunk, respiratory

 consider this...
-collapsing the scale's 5 level ratings into 3 levels improved its metric quality.
+collapsing the scale's 5 level ratings into 3 levels improved its metric quality

 number of stages: 5 (arbitrary)
 uneven time data (interval, whole follow-up duration)
+last observation carried forward

 can we estimate disease stage at specific time point (e.g., at enrollment) w/o the whole sequence of observations?